danielwatson6/tensorflow-boilerplate/README.md

     }
 ```

+After the constructor is called, the model can access these hyperparameters, e.g., `self.hparams.learning_rate`, `self.hparams.hidden_size`, etc. `self.hparams` is a namedtuple.

+The method string argument received by `run.py` is also accessible in both classes as `self.method`, which can be useful to separate cases between training, inference, and other routines as needed.

 ### `tfbp.Model`

-Models pretty much follow the same rules as Keras models.
+Models pretty much follow the same rules as Keras models with very slight differences: the constructor's arguments should not be overriden (since the boilerplate code handles instantiation), and new `save` and `restore` methods are available.

 ```python
 import tensorflow as tf